Get

 If you’re searching for a dog to give a forever home, you might be considering the Miniature Schnauzer.
 These adorable dogs weigh between 10 and 20 pounds and grow 12 to 14 inches tall.

 One of the biggest questions on many potential pet owners’ minds, especially if you’re scared that you’re allergic to pet dander, is whether the Miniature Schnauzer sheds a lot.
 The answer is no; the Miniature Schnauzer doesn’t shed much.
-In fact, they barely shed at all.
+They barely shed at all.
 However, it is essential to note that they require a lot of grooming to ensure they are neat and clean, so it is a tradeoff.

 If you’re considering adopting one of these loving, loyal pets, you need to know everything you can about how much they shed, how you can care for them, and more.
 Below, we’ll cover everything we know about Miniature Schnauzers and their shedding.